eesilas/unihiker-docs/docs/wiki/Examples/PythonCodingExamples/IntermediateExamples/9_Bluetooth_Unihiker2BLELink.md

 BLE-Link is a device produced by DFRobot that can convert BLE communication to UART.
 It comes in a form suitable for plugging into Arduino, enabling Arduino to have BLE communication capabilities and receive and send data via UART.
 Another form is converted into a USB serial device, which can convert BLE devices into USB serial signals.
 For the sake of demonstration convenience, this article uses the BLE-Link Dongle.

 The following code is suitable for communication scenarios where the slave Bluetooth module and UNIHIKER can be successfully connected.
 Firstly, UNIHIKER sends a "hello" signal to the slave module after running the program, waiting for the Bluetooth slave module to send a signal.
 At the same time, we use the serial monitoring assistant on Windows to send a signal to UNIHIKER, which can be seen on mind+.

+Through this case, other BLE devices can also refer to this idea and code for communication.

 ## **Hardware Required**